goto-eof/europea-library-server/README.md

         rm private-key-old.pem
         ```
         - Now you should have a `private-key.pem` and a `public-key.pem` file in `src/main/resources/certs`
-    - start the DBMS from the projects root directory with `sudo docker-compose up -d` command or create from your PostgreSQL running instance a database named `europea_library`
+    - start the DBMS from the projects root directory with `sudo docker-compose up -d` command or create from your
+      PostgreSQL running instance a database named `europea_library`
-    - run the project from your IDE or execute from the root of the project
+    - run the project from your IDE
+    - or execute the following command from the root of the project in order to create the jar file
       ```
       ./gradlew bootJar
       ```
-      in order to create the jar file
     - then create a file called `start.sh`
       ```
       #!/bin/bash
-      /bin/java -Dspring.config.location=application.yml -jar europea-library.jar
+      /bin/java -Dspring.config.location=application.yml -jar europea-library-X.X.X.jar
       ```
+      where X.X.X is the application version
     - make it executable:
       ```
       chmod +x start.sh